 - 100 Day Goal Journal (£11.38) – this is helping me focus on one particular goal I have, with the aim of achieving this in One Hundred days, purchased from Amazon

-- The 5 Personality Patterns: Your guide to understanding yourself and others and developing emotional maturity (£15.66 Amazon) – Haven’t started to read this yet, but this is to help my ongoing self-awareness journey.
+- The 5 Personality Patterns: Your guide to understanding yourself and others and developing emotional maturity – Steven Kessler (£15.66 Amazon) – Haven’t started to read this yet, but this is to help my ongoing self-awareness journey.

-- Attachment Theory Workbook (£13.86 Amazon)- again part of my self-awareness journey
+- Attachment Theory Workbook – David Lawson (£13.86 Amazon)- again part of my self-awareness journey

-- Parent Yourself again Kindle book (£3.49 Amazon) – as above
+- Parent Yourself Again – Yong Kang Chan, Kindle book (£3.49 Amazon) – as above

-- The Comprehensive INFP Survival Guide (£4.88 Amazon) – another self-awareness book, yes I have been quite big on self-awareness this year.
+- The Comprehensive INFP Survival Guide – Heidi Priebe (£4.88 Amazon) – another self-awareness book, yes I have been quite big on self-awareness this year.
 I am learning things about myself which explains a lot about my behaviours, emotions and patterns, particularly about my relationships, not only with others but myself.

 For Interest or Hobbies

-- Preppers Blueprint (£16.27 Amazon) – quite expensive but very informative and information is presented in priority order.
+- The Preppers Blueprint – Tess Pennington and Daisy Luther (£16.27 Amazon) – quite expensive but very informative and information is presented in priority order.

-- Set of 4 Sudoko Books (£6.49) Amazon – to keep my brain active during lockdown.
+- Set of 4 Sudoku Books (£6.49) Amazon – to keep my brain active during lockdown.